 6. Is my boss a female or a male?

-7. What is period for considering a hike in my job role?
+7. What is the period for considering a hike in my job role?

-8. How quick is promotions going among other employees presently?
+8. How quick are promotions going among other employees presently?

 Do not get too much involved to know about their employee performance or professional analysis.
-Sometimes this might bring you image that you are too judgmental about their company or about their over all working.
-So, avoid these kind of questions which wilt ruin your respect.
+Sometimes this might bring you image that you are too judgmental about their company or their overall working.
+So, avoid this kind of questions which wilt ruin your respect.

 9. What will be my situation in your office if I dislike my colleagues or my team?

-10. Will you consider for an onsite in few years?
+10. Will you consider an onsite in a few years?